henrynoyes/termshot/README.md

 ## Features

 This fork refactors the image styling to be more customizable.
 All styling is handled in the [`config.yaml`](internal/img/config.yaml) file, which is parsed at compile time.
 The CLI flags remain unchanged, as this configuration is not meant to be mutable at run time.
-Some flags like `--no-decoratoin` and `--no-shadow` can override the config at run time.
+Some flags like `--no-decoration` and `--no-shadow` can override the config at run time.

 ### Fonts

-Any truetype font is supported.
+Any TrueType font is supported.
 The font is configured by providing the path to a folder containing the required four font types (Regular, Bold, Italic, Bold-Italic).

 > [!IMPORTANT]
 > The `.ttf` files must follow the naming convention specified in `config.yaml`